 Rifle Falls is a true gem among the Colorado state parks, offering unmatched scenery and plenty of recreation.
-It’s a must visit if you’re traveling in the area and like waterfalls and caves.
+It’s a must-visit if you’re traveling in the area and like waterfalls and caves.

-There are twenty camping sites which run along Rifle Creek.
+Twenty camping sites run along Rifle Creek.
 More camping and a massive lake can be found down the road at Rifle Gap.
 Harvey Gap State Park is also close by, but it’s day-use only.
+The main attraction, Rifle Falls, can be heard from the parking area.
+The water thumps down against Rifle Creek and continues through the park and down to Rifle Gap Reservoir.

 Camping: Yes, open year-round.
 Campsites run along Rifle Creek.
 Woods and mountains surround the sites.

-- 13 drive-in RV/tent Sites, 7 walk-in tent sites
+- 13 drive-in RV/tent sites, 7 walk-in tent sites

 - Fees for Basic and Electric